bicCluster/learning-cluster/README.md

 - Remember that in MapReduce 2.0, you should use the command `yarn` but not `hadoop`.
 - If you have trouble running your wordcount program, you may need to install the Java Jre before.
 You can choose the default one.
 - If you have already run the wordcount program successfully and want to run it again, make sure to remove two things.
 The first one is the output folder.
 Using hdfs 'dfs -rm -r StartsWithCount/output'.
 And anther one is the previous version's result.
 Or you may meet problems say 'File exits'.
+- If you meet some problems when you try to compile the java files, you might meet some errors.
+You might need to install or import some libraries.
+You do not need to reinstall the cluster.

 # <a name="pitfall">Pitfalls you should pay attention to</a>
 - Make sure the physical connection is correct;